 A survey is a better option than a questionnaire if you want feedback from respondents.
-A survey allows you to aggregate data from multiple survey participants so you can make general conclusions pertaining to your results.
+A survey allows you to aggregate data from multiple survey participants to make general conclusions about your results.

-Example of a Survey: In a sense, a survey is a questionnaire, but the way it is designed and implemented, as well as the way the survey results are analyzed impact the results of the survey as much as the questions asked.
+Example of a Survey: In a sense, a survey is a questionnaire, but the way it is designed, implemented, and analyzed impacts the survey results as much as the questions do.

 When to Use a Questionnaire:

 Standalone questionnaires don’t have a great many use cases.
-You can use them for building your email list, collecting personal accounts for research projects, or for accepting donations or payments.
+You can use them to build your email list, collect personal accounts for research projects, or accept donations or payments.

 Example of a Questionnaire: When you last visited the doctor, you were likely asked to fill in a form with specific questions about your medical history.
 That is an example of a questionnaire.

-The doctor used the information you provided to assess risk, make a diagnosis, and get a picture of your medical history.
-But, he did not use it to look for behavior, trends, or a bigger picture.
+The doctor used the information you provided to assess risk, diagnose, and get a picture of your medical history.
+They didn’t use it to look for behavior, trends, or a bigger picture.

 5 Common Mistakes When Writing Surveys and Questionnaires

-Although the majority of researchers and marketers can create an effective survey, sometimes small issues can find their way into the questionnaire and compromise the quality of the survey, resulting in misleading results.
+Although most researchers and marketers can create an effective survey, sometimes minor issues can find their way into the questionnaire and compromise the quality of the survey, resulting in misleading results.

-Below are five common mistakes that you should avoid when writing surveys and questionnaires.
+Below are five common mistakes you should avoid when writing surveys or questionnaires.

 1. Writing Leading Questions

-Leading questions include non-neutral wording and they tend to inflate ratings in various aspects like product research and customer satisfaction when used in market research surveys.
+Leading questions include non-neutral wording, and tend to inflate ratings in various aspects like product research and customer satisfaction when used in market research surveys.

 Another example of a leading survey question that can ruin your data is a question such as: “How has the Coronavirus negatively impacted businesses?“